asathoor/wp-rest-api/headlessknight/README.md

 ## About the theme

-This is a theme for a headless WordPress site.
+This is a blank theme for a headless WordPress site.
+The theme will redirect visitors to your portfolio or website index.

 ## Installation